 The Board plays a critical role in ensuring the continued success and health of this vital organization.
 It represents all the member-owners in developing and maintaining the vision and long-term viability of the Co-op.
 The Board does not run the stores, nor do they have direct control over the daily operation of them; that is the role of Management.
 Instead, the Board monitors the operations of the stores via Policy Governance®, a system of oversight and accountability that emphasizes values, vision, and the empowerment of both Board and staff, while clearly delineating the roles and responsibilities of each.

-Next Regular Board Meeting will be Wednesday, May 24th in the Culinary Learning Center at the Lebanon Co-op store.
+The next Regular Board Meeting will be Wednesday, August 23, in the Culinary Learning Center at the Lebanon store.

 president [at] coopfoodstore.com (Your comments are always welcome.
 Feel free to send an email HERE)